FOND DU LAC COUNTY EXECUTIVE

 TO THE HONORABLE FOND DU LAC COUNTY BOARD OF SUPERVISORS:

-Pursuant to my responsibility and authority under Chapter 59 of the Wisconsin State Statutes, I present to you the proposed Fond du Lac County 2016 budget.
+Pursuant to my responsibility and authority under Chapter 59 of the Wisconsin State Statutes, I hereby present to you the proposed Fond du Lac County 2018 budget.

-The proposed budget that I am presenting to you provides adequate funding for the County to continue the same level of service in the areas of public safety, maintaining the county road system, providing services to the most vulnerable residents in the County and allows the County to adequately continue operations through 2016.
+The proposed budget that I am presenting to you provides adequate funding for the county to continue the same level of service in the areas of public safety and maintaining the county road system, and allows the county to continue operations through 2018.
+The exception being the ability to address all of the needs of our most vulnerable residents in the county.

 Harbor Haven Health & Rehabilitation